 All personal belongings (bags, valuables and medications) must be kept with you at all times or locked away securely (a member of staff will help you with this).

-Mobile phones personal cameras and recording devices must be locked away, out of the reach of children during school hours and must never be used to take photographs of pupils, whether in school or out on a school trip or other event.
+You are not permitted to use personal mobile phones, personal cameras and recording devices.
+These must be locked away, out of the reach of children during school hours and must never be used to take photographs of pupils, whether in school or out on a school trip or other event.

 If you are in doubt about anything, always ask the advice of a member of staff or the Headteacher / Deputy Headteacher.

 Many of the above standards are there not only for the protection of our children, but also for your own.

 A serious breach of any of the standards set out above might lead to a volunteer being removed and considered an unsuitable candidate for further voluntary / student placement involvement.
-Obviously, we hope and expect that such a situation remains extremely rare.

 Supervision

-All volunteers work under the supervision of a teacher or full-time member of staff.
+All volunteers will work under the supervision of a teacher or full-time member of staff.
 Teachers retain ultimate responsibility for pupils at all times, including pupils’ behaviour and the activity that they are undertaking.

-Volunteers should have clear guidance from the designated supervisor as to how an activity is carried out and the expected outcome of the activity.
+Volunteers will be given clear guidance from their designated supervisor as to how an activity is carried out and the expected outcome of the activity.
 In the event of any query or problem regarding the pupil’s understanding of the task, their behaviour or welfare, volunteers must seek advice / guidance from their designated supervisor.

 Health and Safety